jijihohococo/ichi-orm/README.md

 })->get();
 ```

-You can use "union" function in subqueries.
+You can also use the "union" function in subqueries.

 ```php
 Blog::whereIn('id', function($query) {